ihmeuw/vivarium/docs/source/concepts/population.rst

    :backlinks: none

-Since ``Vivarium`` is an agent-based simulation framework, managing a group of :term:`simulants` and their attributes is a critical task.
-Fundamentally, to run a simulation we need to be able to create new simulates, update their state attributes, and facilitate access to their state so that :term:`components` in the simulation can do interesting things based on it.
+Since ``Vivarium`` is an agent-based simulation framework, managing a group of :term:`simulants <Simulant>` and their attributes is a critical task.
+Fundamentally, to run a simulation we need to be able to create new simulates, update their state attributes, and facilitate access to their state so that :term:`components <Component>` in the simulation can do interesting things based on it.
 The tooling to support working with our simulant population is called the population management system.

 The State Table
 ---------------